suxi1314/test_powergraph/README.md

 # test_powergraph
-test topic model toolkit of powergraph
+To test topic model toolkit of powergraph

-# an introduction of topic model in powergraph
+# Usage and examples of topic model in powergraph
 tookit.html

+# all documents of topic_model
+doc/

 # a sixty seconds example test in tookit.html
-sixty_second_test_of_daily_kos
+sixty_second_test_of_daily_kos/